jzelasky/employeeTracker/README.md

 1. Download this repository on your local device.

-2. Open the `employeeTracker` directory in your console.
+2. Open the `employeeTracker` directory in your command line.

 3. Run the command `npm i`.